Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Home/Resources/Ceramic Coating/Layering & Toppers

-Gloved hand spraying a ceramic topper onto a black JDM bonnet with water beading instantly
+Gloved hand spraying a ceramic topper onto a black JDM hood with water beading instantly

 Two questions come up constantly in the detailing community: can you layer ceramic coating, and does doing it make any real difference?
 The short answer to both is yes — but with conditions that matter.